ammar257ammar/biohackathon2022-bioschemas-consumer/paper.md

 ## The construction of IDPcentral Knowledge Graph as a use case

 The example pipeline that we developed in this work is based on a [previous work](https://github.com/BioComputingUP/IDP-KG) developed during the ELIXIR-sponsored BioHackathon-Europe 2020 and reported in BioHackrXiv [@Gray_2021].
-In that work, several notebooks were developed to generate the IDPcentral Knowledge Graph based on data harvested from three sources:
+In that work, a method based on RDFLib was developed to generate the IDPcentral Knowledge Graph based on data harvested from three sources:
-[DisProt](https://disprot.org/) [@Sickmeier_2007], [MobiDB](https://mobidb.org/) [@Di_Domenico_2012], and [ProteinEnsemble (PED)](https://proteinensemble.org/) [@Lazar_2020].
+[DisProt](https://disprot.org/) [@Quaglia_2021], [MobiDB](https://mobidb.org/) [@Piovesan_2020], and [Protein Ensemble Database](https://proteinensemble.org/) [@Lazar_2020].

-More specifically, we aimed at reproducing [one of the notebooks](https://github.com/BioComputingUP/IDP-KG/blob/main/notebooks/ETLProcess.ipynb) that did the ETL processing in order to create the knowledge graph, but this time in the form of a pipeline.
+More specifically, we aimed at reproducing the ETL processing from [@Gray_2021] in order to create the knowledge graph, but this time in the form of a pipeline.

 The pipeline is supposed to load scraped JSON-LD from the three aforementioned sources, convert it to RDF, apply SPARQL construct queries to map the source RDF to a unified Bioschemas-based model and store the resulting KG as a ttl file.